jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 A feature set which is minimal but contain no obvious omissions.

+On way of looking at it: SAX, but as easy to use as DOM.

 Like other ajax libs still callback-based but turn model for drilling down inside out.
 Instead of the programmer finding the parts they want as a part of the general logic of the program, declaratively define the interesting parts and have these parts delivered to the